keptn/enhancement-proposals/text/0009-definition-of-remediation-action.md

 *Meta-data:*
 * **version**: The version of the remediation specification.
 * **kind**: Set to `Remediation`.
-* **metadata:** Contains at least the property *name*, which declares a unique name for the remediation configuration.
+* **metadata:** Contains at least the property *name*, which declares a unique name for the remediation config.
-* **spec:** Consists of the array `problems`.
+* **spec:** Consists of the array `remediations`.
 This array lists all problems for which a remediation action is provided.

 *Definition of a Problem:*
-* **problemType:** A unique identifier of the problem type or the * expression.
-When a * is configured, the remediation workflows for any kind of problem gets triggered.
+* **problemType:** A unique identifier of the problem type or the `default` value.
+When a `default` value is configured, the remediation workflow for any kind of problem gets triggered.
 * **actionsOnOpen:** An array of *actions* for problem with state open.
 These actions are executed in the given order.
   * **name**: A unique name of the remediation action.
 This name is used as display name in the Keptn Bridge.
   * **action**: This property specifies the action to execute.
 This property will work as a selector (filter) for the action-provider.
 Thus, it allows restricting the action-provider of this action event.
   * **description**: A description of the action to provide more details about the action and the specified action values.
   * **hook:** This property is optional.
 A hook allows specifying a custom endpoint to send the problem event to.
 If the response of this hook has a response code between 200 and 300, the action execution is considered as successful.
 In all other cases, it is considered as failed.
-  * **values:** An object of individual `key:value` pairs used for executing the action by the action-provider.
+  * **value:** An object of individual `key:value` pairs used for executing the action by the action-provider.

 ### Behaviour of Action-providers and Hooks